-About the project If you are passionate about pursuing a career in education and keen to improve outcomes for children with learning difficulties, the University of South Australia – Australia’s University of Enterprise – is offering a hands-on project-based PhD with community impact within the
+About this project If you are passionate about pursuing a career in education and keen to improve outcomes for children with learning difficulties, the University of South Australia – Australia’s University of Enterprise – is offering a hands-on project-based PhD with community impact within the

 Centre for Research in Educational and Social Inclusion (CRESI).